-When the brain sustains damage to areas in charge of muscle function, weakness and paralysis can occur.
-Fortunately, it is possible to treat this paralysis and recover muscle use after brain injury.
+When the brain sustains damage to areas that contribute to muscle function, weakness or paralysis can occur.
+Fortunately, it is usually possible to treat these conditions to recover at least some degree of muscle use after brain injury.

 To help you take charge of your recovery, we have listed the best treatments for brain injury paralysis below.
 Consult with your therapist and experiment with the methods that resonate with you.

-Before we discuss treatments, however, it will help to understand the causes behind brain injury paralysis.
+Before we discuss treatments, it will help to understand the causes behind brain injury paralysis.

 Causes of Brain Injury Paralysis

-Unlike other forms of paralysis, which result from severing the spinal cord, brain injury paralysis is caused by poor communication between your brain and muscles.
+Unlike paralysis due to spinal cord injury, which results from severing the spinal cord, brain injury paralysis is caused by poor communication between your brain and muscles.
 It occurs due to damage to the parts of the brain in charge of muscle control.